 - see your doctor and get a workers' compensation medical certificate

-- tell your employer about your injury and provide them with a copy of the medical certificate
+- tell your employer about your injury and give them with a copy of your medical certificate

 - lodge your claim with WorkCover Queensland

 - keep copies of all documents relating to your injury and claim.

 - statutory (no-fault) claims